 Finding: Complies as Proposed.
-The City does not have funding to complete large infrastructure projects at these intersections to fully alleviate congestion.
+The City does not have funding to complete large infrastructure projects at this intersection to fully alleviate congestion.
 Thus, the Advisory Groups evaluated various alternatives, considering the costs and benefits of each.
 The proposed project for HWY 213 and Beavercreek is estimated to cost \$2.7M, which is achievable with the City's current and project resources.

-Beavercreek Road currently includes bicycle lanes and sidewalks, except for a gap between Maplelane Road and the Coltrane pedestrian path.
+Beavercreek Road in the immediate vicinity of the intersection currently includes bicycle lanes and sidewalks, except for a gap between Maplelane Road and the Coltrane pedestrian path.
 This proposal includes an additional TSP project to fill the sidewalk gap in the project area on Beavercreek Road.
 Highway 213 does not include bicycle and pedestrian infrastructure as a state highway.
+No changes to existing planned bike and trail TSP projects are proposed.
+All existing bike lanes and paths in the TSP will be retained.